tzdanows/tft-api-response-viewer/readme.md

 - provide a visual dashboard that indicates what the tft match api returns
 - which will provide a clearer picture for how else to apply this returned data for match analysis, as exemplifed more thoroughly by [tactics.tools](https://tactics.tools/)
 - per-turn analysis is only possible with image capture of the player's screen as shown in tft improvement tools like overwolf / dak.gg
-    - this is how these other platforms get more thorough analysis beyond the riot api
+    - this is how these other platforms get more thorough analysis beyond what is returned by the riot api

 ![alt text](docs/image.png)